 Drug addicts tend to have a shorter life than alcoholics.
 The average life expectancy of a drug addict is 15 to 20 years after they become a drug addict.
 Some of the most common ways a drug addict dies are:

 - Death by violence, accident, or suicide

 - Organ failure due to a buildup of toxins in the body

 - Inability to recuperate from surgery or a disease

 - Contracting a disease while addicted, such as HIV/AIDS

 Drug abuse and chronic alcohol abuse affect the immune system in similar ways.
 One reason for this is that drugs and alcohol deplete the body of vital nutrients and minerals.
-Over time, due to constant chemical bombardment of the user’s body, it becomes harder and harder for the body to heal itself and resist illness.
-Not only do drugs affect the individual’s health negatively, many addicted people suffer from malnourishment due to their addiction, which can lead to disease and ultimately death.
+Over time, due to the constant chemical bombardment of the user’s body, it becomes harder and more difficult for the body to heal itself and resist illness.
+Not only do drugs affect the individual’s health negatively, but many addicted people also suffer from malnourishment due to their addiction, which can lead to disease and ultimately death.

 Effects of Drugs